Date of birth

 Tireless midfielder Alex MacDonald joined the Stags from League One side Oxford United in January 2017.

-The 28-year-old played 30 times for the U's in the 2015-16 season and went on to make a real impression with the Stags' fans thanks to his energetic and determined displays.
+The 29-year-old played 30 times for the U's in the 2015-16 season and has made a real impression on the Stags' fans thanks to his energetic and determined displays.

 The Warrington-born winger progressed through the youth ranks at Lancashire club Burnley before turning professional with the Clarets in 2008.

 He made 17 appearances for Burnley over a five-year period as he joined a number of clubs on loan during that same time.

 MacDonald won eight caps for the Scotland under-19 side during the 2008-09 season and scored a fantastic tally of seven goals, including a brace against France when he was handed the captain's armband.
 He also went on to win five caps for the under-21s, scoring one goal.